elewoutv/pyGeniusOne/README.md

 You can implement additional methods for other protocol stacks to calculate the effective bytes inside the tunnel.
 You'll have to add a filter in the eff_byte_protocol_stacks.py file and add an additional branch in the effective bytes function.

-These functions are also used as a filter in the active_millis function.